Hands-on Gear Review

 Best Uses: City-to-city airline travel

-In this review, we tested out four hard-sided, four-wheeled bags and in the process, we grew to love these sophisticated, lightweight pieces for city to city travel.
-Throughout our testing process, one of these bags stood out far above the rest: the Samsonite Winfield 2 20" Spinner Bag and we decided to highlight it with a Top Pick Award.
-We awarded this piece our Top Pick because it rolls flawlessly, is super lightweight, and has a sleek, sexy look.
-Add to this the fact that it held all the items in our pack test and has a well-designed interior and we were smitten.
-We still had a couple of complaints (there are no exterior pockets, scratches show up easily, there's no side carry handle) but overall, the Samsonite Winfield 2 is a high performing piece of carry-on luggage and a great option for city-to-city travel.
+We've tested several hard-sided, four-wheeled bags in our updated 2015 review and in the process we grew to love these sophisticated, lightweight pieces for city-to-city travel.
+Of the hard-sided bags that we tested, the Samsonite Winfield 2 20 Spinner Bag stood out far above the rest.
+It rolls flawlessly, is super lightweight, and has a sleek, sexy look.
+It was able to hold all the items in our pack test and has a well-designed interior.
+We do have a couple of complaints about this bag: there are no exterior pockets, scratches show up easily, and there's no side carry handle, but overall, this is a high performing piece of carry-on luggage.
+If you prefer the look and/or protective qualities of hard-sided luggage, the Winfield 2 is the bag for you.

 Compare top rated competitors side-by-side >